Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network: Background

-While some of the above studies leverage graph representations and local geometric encoding of vector polygons and state-of-art graph representation learning models to solve tasks on vector shapes, they do not yet provide a grounded, principled justification for graph-based learning methods on vector polygons.
-We attempt to fill this gap here by providing experimental results grounded in a sound theoretical motivation, and demonstrate why discrete data representations in combination with permutation-invariant learning models provide desired robustness to vector shape learning tasks.
+While previous studies explore graph-based and local geometric encoding for vector polygons, they often lack a principled justification for applying graph learning methods to polygon representations.
+We address this gap by providing: 1.
+Experimental validation grounded in theoretical motivation for robust polygon shape learning; 2.
+A principled framework demonstrating how permutation-invariant learning architectures combined with discrete data representations improve robustness to geometric transformations and vertex perturbations.